3rd Street Artists

 On Friday morning all artists must have their booths ready for the street jury and open for business by 9 am.
 Vehicles may not enter Magnolia after 8:30 a.m. show days.

-Each artist with a booth location on 3rd Street will be assigned the street area behind his or her booth for parking which generally allows for a full size van or smaller.
-Extended vans, u-hauls, and most trailers will not fit.
+Each artist with a booth location on 3rd Street will be assigned the street area behind his or her booth for parking which generally allows for a full-size van or smaller.
+Extended vans, u-hauls and trailers will not fit and are not allowed.
 It is necessary for these vehicles to park elsewhere as they may not block traffic or infringe on your neighbor’s space.
-Artists located on Magnolia Street and other very large vehicles cannot be allowed to travel Magnolia Street during peek set-up hours.
-They must wait until later in the evening when there is less congestion.

-Security is provided for displays only during the hours the show is not in operation.
+24-hour security is provided day and night.
 3rd Street is in an urban residential area, so reasonable precautions should be taken to ensure the safety of you and your property.
 All work exhibited is at the artists’ own risk.
-It is recommended that each exhibitor obtain general liability insurance, as the show’s insurance does NOT extend coverage for exhibit damage or bodily injury.
+It is recommended that each artist obtain general liability insurance, as the show’s insurance does NOT extend coverage for exhibit damage or bodily injury.